Mobile Menu

 How to Get Involved

-To apply, visit the City’s website and head to the Fire Department page, where you’ll find the volunteer application.
+To apply, scroll to the bottom of this page and click on the volunteer application.
 After submitting your application, the Fire Chief will reach out to arrange an interview and invite you to attend a training session.

 Training Sessions: